 . . . and we were rotating to keep thermal balance on the spacecraft and oriented in such a way that the Earth, the Moon the Sun and a 360° panorama of the heavens appeared in the cabin window and that was awesome – it was an overwhelming experience and we have to realize that in space without the intervening atmosphere, the heavens are ten times as bright, stars 10 times as numerous because there’s no atmosphere to block the light and the experience was overwhelming and suddenly I realize from my studies in astronomy that the molecules of my body and the molecules of the spacecraft and my partners’ were prototyped or manufactured in an ancient generation of stars.
 And instead of intellectual knowledge it was a visceral experience – a visceral knowing accompanied by an ecstasy.

 Herein lies a tie of the lunar landscape panel of the strange logo of Vista Lirica: it has to do with consciousness.
-Without it, we’re in the Underworld of Orphic myths and we need music, as a synecdoche of sorts for arts and consciousness, to lead the way out.
+Without it, we’re in the Underworld of Orphic myths and we need the lyre, as a synecdoche of sorts for music, all the arts and consciousness, to lead the way out.

 With reference to the ‘stripping of stars’ from the first photos of the Earth from the lunar landscape, two questions arise: what else is kept secret from the general population and how does art, and the consciousness find a niche in the greater scheme of things?